 Prior to joining Williams Mullen, Joy owned her own firm, where she practiced for 15 years.
 Before that, Joy headed the health care practice for the Raleigh office of Moore & Van Allen, PLLC.
 Before that, she practiced in Washington, D.C. with Akin, Gump, Strauss, Hauer & Feld, one of the nation's largest law firms.

 Joy is a graduate of the University of North Carolina at Chapel Hill with a degree in public policy and received her law degree with honors from the University of Florida in 1986.
 She is admitted to practice law in Florida, the District of Columbia and North Carolina.
-Joy serves as a member of the Women in the Profession Committee and as co-chair of the Membership & Diversity Committee in the Health Law Section of the North Carolina Bar Association and is a member of the North Carolina Society of Health Care Attorneys and the Health Law Section of the American Bar Association.
+Joy serves as a member of the Women in the Profession Committee and as co-chair of the Membership & Diversity Committee in the Health Law Section of the North Carolina Bar Association.
+She is a member of the North Carolina Society of Health Care Attorneys and the Health Law Section of the American Bar Association.
 Joy is a recipient of the National Council of Alpha Chi Omega's 2022 Award of Achievement, which is presented annually to one or more alumnae who have received national attention in their profession or field of study.

 In 2015-2016, Joy offered conference presentations at the request of The Carolinas Center for End of Life Care, the North Carolina Association for the Treatment of Opioid Dependence and the North Carolina Association of Long Term Care Facilities.
 In 2015, Joy co-hosted a webinar program titled "Buying and Selling Skilled Nursing Facility and Assisted Living Beds in North Carolina."
 She is the author of a number of published articles, including, most recently, a piece titled "Government Highlights New Focus on Physician Fraud," which appeared in the ABA's flagship publication, The Health Lawyer.